iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 3 reviews"/>
 </p>

+> Kinda bigoted not having the option to my name in, being forced to have my legal dead name displayed.<br> :date: __2021-06-26 23:21:04__

 > Make sure you enter your health insurance correctly or you'll end up paying full out of pocket<br> :date: __2021-05-07 12:22:02__

 > Its a great app and idea 💡 👍 but the video never wants to work and some of the providers will just call 📞 you👍 but some do not Other than the video issues its great would be 5 stars but lame<br> :date: __2021-03-27 00:52:20__